fyne-io/fyne/README.md

     go run calculator/calc.go

-It should look like this:
+It should look like one of these:

 |       | Linux | Max OS X | Windows |
 | -----:|:-----:|:--------:|:-------:|